-A sea turtle rescue center operates on South Padre Island’s Gulf Shores Drive, towards the north end before you reach a National Seashore.
+A sea turtle rescue center operates on South Padre Island’s Gulf Shores Drive.
 Volunteers staff it, donations keep it alive, and injured or sick turtles inhabit a series of lined swimming pool tanks inside.

 Some turtles are victims of boat propellers, some get injured in fishing nets, some lose limbs to sharks.
 Life as a turtle has dangers and crossing oceans isn’t for the faint of heart.
 When the turtles are recovered from their setbacks, they are released back into the Gulf, tagged, monitored, and celebrated.